EppsElijah77/Piezoelectric-Power-Generator-/README.md

 - Connect AC input from piezo, DC output to capacitor

 ### 3. Add Storage and Regulation
-- Connect a supercapacitor across the DC output for energy buffering
+- Connect a capacitor across the DC output for energy buffering
 - Add a boost converter or LDO regulator to provide stable output voltage

 ### 4. Integrate into Insole or Enclosure